programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 See the _predicates_ in these statements, with domain names like `purl.org`, `w3.org`, and `xmlns.com`?
-These are some of the many providers of ontologies that help standardize the way we describe relationships between quanta, like "title", "label", "creator", or "name".
+These are some of the many providers of ontologies that help standardize the way we describe relationships between bits of information like "title", "label", "creator", or "name".
 The more RDF/LOD that you work with, the more of these providers you'll find.

 URIs can become unwieldy when composing SPARQL queries, which is why we'll use _prefixes_.
 These are shortcuts that allow us to skip typing out entire long